FAQs

 • Repurposed Sheoak trees, which have been milled for use in Public Open Space furniture – installation planned for a future stage

-• Recycled rubber surfacing for the playground – installation upcoming
+• Recycled rubber surfacing for the playground – installation currently occurring

 • Boral Envirocrete, a sustainable concrete alternative, used in footpaths – works ongoing